The Heretics (2009 film)

-The Heretics is a feature-length, documentary film written and directed by Joan Braderman and distributed by Women Make Movies.
+The Heretics is a 2009 American documentary film written and directed by Joan Braderman and distributed by Women Make Movies.
 It focuses on a group of New York-based feminist artists called the Heresies Collective, and their influential art journal, Heresies: A Feminist Publication on Art and Politics, which was published from 1977 to 1992.

 Synopsis

 The Heretics is a semi-autobiographical documentary, following Braderman's first-person account of her arrival in New York City in 1971 and her introduction to the arts culture of Lower Manhattan.
 This narrative becomes a framing device for the bulk of the film, which consists of intimate interviews with former Heresies Collective members, documenting their involvement with Heresies: A Feminist Publication on Art and Politics and exploring feminism in the art world during the height of the second wave women’s movement, as well as in modern times.
 The titles of both the magazine and film were inspired by the credo, "new truths begin as heresies."